beiping96/waitGroup/README.md

 # waitGroup
 A waitGroup waits for a collection of processes to finish.
 The main process calls `fun new/1` to set the number of processes to wait for.
 Then each of the processes runs and calls `fun done/1` when finished.
 At the same time, `fun wait/1` or `fun wait/2` can be used to block until all processes have finished.

-Just like `sync/WaitGroup` in Golang.
+Just like `sync.WaitGroup` in Golang.
 # Usage
 ``` erlang
 someF() ->